 · Surrogacy, adoption, etc

 Sexual health and education is an essential part of balanced rehabilitation programs for people with spinal cord injury because of the relationship to and impact on self-esteem, body image and motivation (Yun & Zubir, 2000).
-There is a need for specialized programming in the physical rehabilitation setting to educate and train marriage and family therapists as well as the multidisciplinary healthcare team to enhance their competence and confidence in addressing relationship and intimacy issues for people with SCI.
+There is a need for specialized programming in the physical rehabilitation setting to educate and train marriage and family therapists as well as the multidisciplinary healthcare team to enhance their competence and confidence in addressing relationship and intimacy issues for people with disabilities.

 Support our research "sexABILITIES: A Framework for Multidisciplinary Training in Intimacy Issues Affecting Couples Post Acquired Spinal Cord Injury" in the following ways: